Automate tasks: Reduce manual work and speed up approvals

 - Event-driven triggers that launch workflows the instant a data change or message arrives

-Types of tasks that can be automated
+Types of tasks you can automate

 Daily and weekly tasks